yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 <!--
-Copied from the latest development online documentation: https://susedoc.github.io/doc-sle/develop/SLES-autoyast/single-html/#CreateProfile.Register.Extension -->
+Copied from the latest development online documentation: https://susedoc.github.io/doc-sle/develop/SLES-autoyast/single-html/#CreateProfile.Register.Extension

+You can use a link to the official AutoYaST documentation instead of this copy.
+-->

 Since SLES 15 AutoYaST automatically reorders the extensions according to their